-- development of the necessary e-research support so as to be seen by the people who are involved in research There may be two situations in this case: working with students who need more information and working with specialists in which case an updating of constructive solutions or research is needed; - implementing and testing this support on • the Internet For this process the center will develop two main departments namely the Steering Department and the Managerial Department.
-The Steering Department will be responsible for the setting up and functioning of the center; it will have an essential role in establishing the development strategy of the center.
-The Managerial Department will be responsible supervising the setting up and for functioning of the center made up of a steering committee that will decide on the budget and will ensure liaison with the academic and technical groups in the faculty and outside it.
-The center will be made up of the following departments: The Leadership of the Center; Department of academic assistance; Department of technical assistance; Department of member the of e-research support center: Department of coordination of the researchers teams; of Department development and coordination of infrastructure; Department of education and training.
+- development of the necessary e-research support so as to be seen by the people who are involved in research There may be two situations in this case: working with students who need more information and working with specialists in which case an updating of constructive solutions or research is needed; - implementing and testing this support on the Internet For this process the center will develop two main departments namely the Steering Department and the Managerial Department.
+The Steering Department will be responsible for the setting up and functioning of the center; it will have an essential role in establishing development strategy of the center.
+The Managerial Department will be responsible for supervising the setting up and functioning of the center made up of a steering committee that will decide on the budget and will ensure liaison with the academic and technical groups in the faculty and outside it.
+The center will be made up of the following departments: The Leadership of the Center; Department of assistance; Department academic technical assistance; Department of member support of the e-research center; Department of coordination the researchers Department of teams; development and coordination of infrastructure; Department of education and training.